Abbath/Calculator/README.md

 * A user defined operator can be defined using syntax `<name>(<priority>,<associativity>) = <expression>`
 * The available symbols for operators are `+-/*%^$!~&|=><`
 * Arguments `x y` are default for user defined operators
-* A priority of the user defined operator can be `1 2 3 or 4`
+* A priority of the user defined operator can be any of `1 2 3 4`
 * An associativity of the user defined operator is left if `associativity` equals `0` of right otherwise
 * A function or operator can take other functions as arguments
 * An operator alias can be defined using syntax `<alias_operator> = <operator>`